Email For Artists Complete Guide

 How many times have you seen “Click here to receive this free…”?

-Many artists send postcards, prints, desktop wallpaper or screensavers of their work to people interested in joining their newsletter.
+Many artists send postcards, prints, desktop wallpaper, or screensavers to people interested in joining their newsletter.

 Offer a little taste of what you create to your new audience.

-Be creative and think of different ways you can provide value for your audience in return for their contact information.
+Be creative and think of ways you can provide value for your audience in return for their contact information.

 You will have the opportunity to produce sales once they have opted-in to your email list.

 Use an EMS (email management service) for your newsletters.

 Some artists think it is okay to send bulk emails via their personal Yahoo or Google account.

 This is not a good practice and might damage your business.

-Sending bulk emails through your personal service could end up in a SPAM folder and looks unprofessional.
+Sending bulk emails through your personal email provider could end up in a SPAM folder and looks unprofessional.

-There are free EMS services available for small business to use for their newsletters as well as paid services.
+There are free EMS services available for small businesses to use for their newsletters as well as paid services.